Key Takeaways

 Step 1 – Schedule a consultation with a Texas family law attorney

-Meet with an attorney who regularly practices in the North Texas courts where your case will be filed.
-Discuss your goals for child custody arrangements, your concerns about property division, and your overall vision for life after divorce.
-A good attorney will give you realistic expectations about timelines and outcomes based on your specific situation.
+Meet with an attorney who works in the North Texas courts where your case will be filed.
+Talk about your goals for child custody, concerns about property division, and your vision for life after divorce.
+A good attorney will give you realistic expectations about timelines and outcomes for your situation.

 Step 2 – Filing for divorce and securing temporary protections

-Your attorney files the original petition and arranges for your spouse to receive legal notice.
-If you need immediate protection—whether financial support, exclusive use of the home, or specific possession rights with your children—request temporary orders promptly.
-Don’t wait weeks to address urgent issues.
+Your attorney files the original petition and serves your spouse with legal notice.
+If you need immediate protection—like financial support or specific child possession—ask for temporary orders.
+Don’t wait weeks to handle urgent issues.

 Step 3 – Gather financial statements and information about the children